paulosborne/event/README.md

 $event->trigger('sayHello');
 ```

-Event listeners are called in priority order, `listen` accepts an integer as it's third parameter, the lower the number, the earlier the callback will be invoked.
+Event listeners are called in priority order, the `listen()` method accepts an integer as it's third parameter, the lower the number, the earlier the callback will be invoked.
 So the above code will output the following based on the listener priorities.

 ```
 Hello Phil!